facelesshadow/gtsrb_cnn/README.md

-# Convolutional Neural Network for Traffic Sign Recognition
+# Traffic Sign Classification using CNNs

 This project implements a Convolutional Neural Network (CNN) to classify German traffic signs using the [German Traffic Sign Recognition Benchmark (GTSRB)] dataset.
 The dataset contains over 50,000 labeled images of 43 different types of traffic signs, which are used to train and evaluate the model.